emacs-mirror/emacs/mps/manual/source/topic/error.rst

     in the default ANSI Library, the default assertion handler will not terminate the program.
 See :c:func:`mps_lib_assert_fail_install`.

-    Some events are sent to the telemetry stream, namely those not on the :term:`critical path`.
+    Some events are sent to the :term:`telemetry stream`, namely those not on the :term:`critical path`.

 .. index::